FAQs – Pātai putuputu

 Concert Chamber FAQs

-High quality retractable seating, mobile seating units, mobile staging and a comprehensive rigging grid will enable the Concert Chamber to be set up in a range of layouts, including the traditional stage-end.
+High quality, theatre-grade retractable seating, mobile seating units, mobile staging and a comprehensive rigging grid will enable the Concert Chamber to be set up in a range of layouts, including the traditional stage-end.

 The retractable seating planned for the Concert Chamber will be theatre grade, upholstered seating – so much more comfortable than the standard metal or plastic retractables found in many venues.